MicrosoftDocs/sql-docs/docs/azure-data-studio/tutorial-create-dashboard-extension.md

 There are 3 key contribution points for extensions to add functionality to the dashboard:

-- <span style="color:green">Widgets</span>: Graphs that run against your SQL Server
+- Graphs that run against your SQL Server
-- <span style="color:red">Homepage Actions</span>: Action buttons at the top of the connection toolbar
+- Homepage Actions</span>: Action buttons at the top of the connection toolbar
-- <span style="color:purple">Full Dashboard Tab</span>: A separate tab in the dashboard for your extension.
+- Full Dashboard Tab</span>: A separate tab in the dashboard for your extension.
 Can be added to either a server or database dashboard.
 Customizable with widgets, a toolbar, and a navigation section.

 ![contribution points](./media/tutorial-create-dashboard-extension/dashboard_contrib_points.png)